|

 |||

-early in spring Karl and Emma May get to know the married pair Plöhn.
+Karl and Emma May get to know the married pair Plöhn.
+Richard

-Richard Plöhn, the owner of a bandages manufacturing factory becames May's
+Plöhn, the owner of a bandages manufacturing factory becames

-best friend, and Plöhn's wife Klara – in the following years Emma's best
+May's best friend, and Plöhn's wife Klara – in the following

 Kötzschenbroda, Schützenstr.
 6 Villa Idylle |